 Group Leader

-Aging is characterized by changes in numerous sensory, motor, and cognitive functions that impact a person's daily life and work.
+Aging is characterized by changes in many sensory, motor, and cognitive functions that affect a person's daily life and work.
 How a person ages is influenced by a variety of factors.
-These factors include lifestyle, working conditions, and stress, as well as disease, infection, and genes.
-One goal of aging research is to elucidate the interactions of these factors and how they change over (life) time.
+These factors include lifestyle, working conditions, and stress, as well as diseases, infections, and genes.
+One goal of aging research is to understand how these factors interact and how they change over (life) time.

-Aging is not only associated with the loss of functions.
-Compensation, experience, lifelong learning and training can efficiently counteract a decline in functions.
-In light of demographic change and its impact on the labor market, maintaining mental abilities, well-being and the ability to work is an important task for the future.
+Aging is not just a matter of loss of functions.
+Compensation, experience, lifelong learning and training can effectively counteract functional decline.
+In the light of demographic change and its impact on the labor market, maintaining mental abilities, well-being and the ability to work is an important task for the future.

-The networking group Aging explores the determinants and mechanisms of healthy aging with a focus on cognitive functions and the work context.
-The focus here is on the Dortmund Vital Study, an IfADo research project that investigates the interaction of a wide variety of influencing factors over the working life in a longitudinal approach.
-Research on humans is supplemented by animal studies, for example on the long-term effects of healthy nutrition.
+The networking group Aging investigates the determinants and mechanisms of healthy aging with a focus on cognitive functions and the work context.
+The focus here is on the Dortmund Vital Study, an IfADo research project that uses a longitudinal approach to investigate the interaction of various influencing factors over the course of a working life.
+Human research is complemented by animal studies, for example on the long-term effects of a healthy nutrition.

-Another goal is to learn more about the effects and compensation of age-related changes in cognitive functions.
+Another aim is to learn more about the effects and compensation of age-related changes in cognitive functions.
 By including tasks and activities close to everyday life, a bridge is built from basic research to the life and work of older people.
-In addition, research focuses on how healthy aging can be actively promoted in the work context by means of training and what role technical solutions can play here.
+Research will also focus on how healthy aging can be actively promoted in the workplace through training and the role that technical solutions can play.

 The Dortmund Vital Study investigates the interaction of exogenous and endogenous factors on cognitive aging across the lifespan with a special focus on human work.
 The data collected includes neuropsychological, psychophysical, neurophysiological, immunological, genetic, medical as well as biochemical parameters, thus reflecting the diversity of processes involved in the aging process.

-The Dortmund Vital Study started in 2016 and is a collaborative project of all IfADo departments.
-After the successful initial examination of more than 600 people aged 20 to 70, the first follow-up examination began in 2021.
-Additional survey instruments are being used, for example to determine the long-term impact of the COVID-19 pandemic on work, daily life and mental health.
-Publications on various aspects of cognitive aging as well as an increasing number of collaborations with external scientists on topics such as dementia, stress, and work ability show the importance of the data obtained for future questions.
+The Dortmund Vital Study started in 2016 and is a joint project of all IfADo departments.
+After the successful initial examination of more than 600 people aged 20 to 70, the first follow-up examination started in 2021.
+Additional survey instruments are being used, for example to determine the long-term effects of the COVID-19 pandemic on work, daily life and mental health.
+Publications on various aspects of cognitive aging and an increasing number of collaborations with external scientists on topics such as dementia, stress, and work ability show the importance of the data obtained for future questions.

 Current Publications:

-Along with the fundamentals of healthy cognitive aging, we consider its practical implications for the lives of older people.
-In (mostly) third-party funded research projects, we focus on tasks and activities that are particularly sensitive to cognitive aging and have a high relevance to everyday life.
-By using neurophysiological methods such as mobile EEG, influences of aging and cognition on and in everyday and work activities are investigated, focusing on their functional role for work ability and well-being.
+In addition to the fundamentals of healthy cognitive aging, we consider its practical implications for the lives of older people.
+In our third-party funded research projects, we focus on tasks and activities that are particularly sensitive to cognitive aging and have a high relevance to everyday life.
+Using neurophysiological methods such as mobile EEG, we investigate the influences of aging and cognition on and in everyday and work activities are investigated, focusing on their functional role in work ability and well-being.

 This applies, for example, to speech comprehension under complex listening conditions.
-Here, we are investigating the neurocognitive mechanisms for age-related changes in auditory attention, the importance of audio-visual speech in the DFG project AuViSpeech, and the benefits of non-invasive brain stimulation and training in the BMBF project TRAINSTIM.
-Another examples are age effects on distraction while driving in the DFG project DisDrive.
-The longitudinal development of parameters relevant to traffic safety was the focus of the BASt-funded study DoBoLSiS, in which about 400 older drivers were studied over a period of 5 years.
-Other examples include the management of work interruptions in the DFG project Interruption as well as age influences on the use of virtual reality in human-machine interaction in the DFG priority program AUDICTIVE.
+Here, we explore the neurocognitive mechanisms for age-related changes in auditory attention.
+The role of audio-visual speech was the focus of the DFG project AuViSpeech.
+Other examples are age effects on distraction while driving in the DFG project DisDrive.
+The longitudinal development of parameters relevant to road safety was the focus of the BASt-funded study DoBoLSiS, in which about 400 older drivers were studied over a period of 5 years.
+Other examples include the management of work interruptions in the DFG project Interruption and the influences of age influences on the use of virtual reality in human-machine interaction in the DFG priority programme AUDICTIVE.

 Current Publications: